What does GRID Alternatives' International Program (formerly Power to the People) do?

 GRID Alternatives installs improved cookstoves that provide clean air in rural households in Nicaragua that are already producing clean energy from GRID solar home systems.
 Improved cookstoves are a culturally appropriate replacement to traditional open fire stoves that reduce C02 emissions and fire hazards.
 They are 65% more efficient, using less wood which reduces deforestation and saves women time from gathering wood.
 Although photovoltaic (solar-powered) cookstoves may be more renewable and perhaps even more cost-effective, the design disrupts hundreds of years of tradition in Nicaraguan communities of people cooking over flames, which would require people to change their cooking behavior and would result in low adoption rates of the technology.
 We believe that the human behavior side of sustainable development work is absolutely critical.
 Our projects intentionally include community members throughout the entire process in order to understand daily behaviors, realities, interests, and needs and then respond with appropriate solutions.
 Development work is most successful when it is step-by-step and does not require radical change of the beneficiary.

 Where does your funding come from?

-Our funding comes from individual donations, community fundraising events, corporate sponsorships, foundations and government grants, and trip volunteer fees.
+Our funding comes from individual donations, community fundraising events, corporate sponsorships, foundation grants, government grants, partner organizations, and trip participant fees.